U.S. official warns Washington will not 'stand by in the face of horrors' in Tigray | Politics

 The developments marked a dramatic turn in a conflict that has killed thousands of people, displaced more than 2 million and pushed hundreds of thousands to the brink of famine.
 Robert Godec, acting assistant secretary of state for the State Department's Bureau of African Affairs, said Washington welcomed the Ethiopian government's decision to declare a temporary end to hostilities, but warned that the United States will watch closely to determine whether the ceasefire results in changes on the ground.

 "We will not stand by in the face of horrors in Tigray," Godec told the House of Representatives Foreign Affairs Committee.
-He also urged the Eritrean government to comply immediately with the cessation of hostilities and called for a permanent ceasefire in the region.
+He also urged the Eritrean government to comply immediately with the cessation of hostilities and called for a permanent, negotiated ceasefire in the region that all parties are committed to.

-It was not clear if other parties to the conflict would accept the ceasefire.
-The Ethiopian military spokesman, Eritrean information minister and Amhara regional spokesperson all said they were unable to comment.
 "Every effort must be made to make this ceasefire meaningful, including discussions with all parties to the conflict," said Representative Karen Bass, who chairs the panel's Africa subcommittee.
+House Foreign Affairs Committee Chairman Greg Meeks said that if the disaster in Tigray is not abated, "we could witness one of our closest and most powerful allies in Africa march toward civil war and, eventually, a state collapse."

+The fighting has been punctuated by reports of gang rapes and mass killings of civilians.
+At least 12 aid workers have been killed.
+Last week, an Ethiopian military airstrike on a crowded market killed at least 64 people and wounded 180 others.
+Doctors said women and children were among the dead and wounded and that Ethiopian troops prevented ambulances from reaching the scene for more than a day.
+The military said all the victims were combatants.

+"The administration is in full agreement that horrifying atrocities are being committed in Tigray," Godec said.
+But he said the final decision on whether to call events crimes against humanity or a genocide has not been made and is up to Secretary of State Antony Blinken.
+Representative Michael McCaul, the committee's top Republican, said that in his assessment acts of genocide had been carried out against residents of Tigray and called for targeted sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)